LAGameStudio/AtariVCSGML/README.md

 exit 0
 ```
 	* I'll explain what the above lines mean.
 Basically, the first line specifies "sh" as the shell.
 You should leave it as "sh" since AtariVCS OS does _not_ have Bash.
-	* The second line adds your folder 'gamelibs' _based on the game's current executing folder, aka ._ to the ``LD_LIBRARY_PATH`` variable that tells the OS not to look in the standard locations, but rather to look for the libs in this special location.
+	* The second line adds your folder 'usr/lib' _based on the game's current executing folder, aka ._ to the ``LD_LIBRARY_PATH`` variable that tells the OS not to look in the standard locations, but rather to look for the libs in this special location.

 * You need to set permissions of *all* of these files to 0777, ie:  ``chmod -R 0777 /where/your/game/export/lives/*``
 	* You can do this in Ubuntu prior to uploading.